Dear members,

 Dear Friends,

-I have to conduct a 3 days training session on TEAM COHESION ( Team Building+Engagement) for a client.
-It will be a class room + field activity session.
+I have to conduct a 3-day training session on TEAM COHESION (Team Building + Engagement) for a client.
+It will be a classroom + field activity session.
 Group size is 22, English speaking, 'industrial sales' background, middle management participants.

-With an objective to bring in fresh insights I need your valuable inputs & advise:
+With an objective to bring in fresh insights, I need your valuable inputs & advice:

-*Any HR Model on team cohesion which you could recommend!
+- Any HR Model on team cohesion that you could recommend?

-I thank you for your valuable time and expert advises in advance.
+I thank you for your valuable time and expert advice in advance.

 Best Regards